-Program Specific: At least 12 credits in the major, which are essential to the programmatic outcomes and transfer requirements

-Program Support: Optional credits that may be outside of the program specific discipline, but support programmatic outcomes and/or transfer requirements.
-May be listed as restricted electives

-Free Electives: Optional courses which may be in any discipline, except developmental General Education: at least 18 credits

-English: 3 credits

-Arts and Humanities: 3 credits

-Social and Behavioral Sciences: 3 credits

-Science: 3 credits

-Mathematics: 3 credits

-Globalization and Diversity: 3 credits
+Program Specific: At least 12 credits in the major, which are essential to the programmatic outcomes and transfer requirements Program Support: Optional credits that may be outside of the program specific discipline, but support programmatic outcomes and/or transfer requirements.
+May be listed as restricted electives Free Electives: Optional courses which may be in any discipline, except developmental General Education: at least 18 credits English: 3 credits Arts and Humanities: 3 credits Social and Behavioral Sciences: 3 credits Science: 3 credits Mathematics: 3 credits Globalization and Diversity: 3 credits

+This policy was also revised on December 20, 2016.

-Policy No.: 4010 Board Approved: November 18, 2003 Revised: June 26, 2012 Revised: November 15, 2016 Revised: December 18, 2018
+Policy No.: 4010 Board Approved: November 18, 2003 Revised: May 26, 2020